ednieuw/433MHz-ELRO-RFAny/ELRO_AB440R_full.md

 For the ELRO switches to be switched On and Off a specific pulse signal must be sent preceded with an unique switch number.
-In the ELRO remote control five switches can be set.
-They must be identical with the five dip switches in the switches.
-I had the 5 switches all all turned ON.
+In the ELRO remote control five dip switches can be set.
+They must be identical with the five dip switches in the powerswitches.
+I had the 5 dip switches all all turned ON.
-In the switch there are beside the five switches also switches A, B, C, D and E.
+In the switch there are beside the five dip switches also dip  switches A, B, C, D and E.
 These last five identify the switch.
-The signal send to a switch has as preamble the state of the first 5 switches
+The signal send to a switch has as preamble the state of the first 5 dip switches.
-switches
 For example: mySwitch.switch**On**("11111", "10000"), turns on switch A.
                         mySwitch.switch**Off**("11111", "10000"), turns on switch A.